Live-On Policy FAQs

 Living on campus in your first year at OSU will provide students the greatest opportunity to succeed in their academic pursuits.
 Students’ financial circumstances will not be a basis for exemption, however there are multiple housing and dining options that will allow students to make a selection that best meets their financial considerations.

 How do I request an exemption?

 All first year students at OSU will be required to complete a housing application.
 Within the housing application, there will be an opportunity to request an exemption.
-If the exemption is granted, you will be notified through your ONID email address.
+All communication regarding the status of an exemption request will be sent to the student’s ONID email address.

 If I am approved for an exemption, will I be credited back my housing application fee?

 Yes, the application processing fee is only assessed to OSU student accounts with room and board charges in Fall 2013.
 Anyone who requests an exemption and is approved, will not be charged the fee in Fall 2013 when the housing processing fees are assessed.